-Four grown kids, five delightful grandchildren, constant, long-time partner.
+Four grown kids (and their wonderful partners), six delightful grandchildren, constant, long-time partner.
 A retired academic, I've recently moved with my husband from a waterfront home on a very small (Canadian) West Coast island to a condo in the city (Vancouver).
 Still reading compulsively, though, and keen to discover what new priorities emerge, what interests persist in this urban life after 60!

 Friday, November 21, 2008

 Hockey Literature -- Randall Maggs' Night Work

 After I wrote about Randall Maggs' captivating collection of hockey poems, Night Work, the other day, I asked his publisher, Kitty Lewis (who had left a gracious thank-you comment at the post) if I might include this poem on my blog.
 I think it illustrates well the richness of these poems, why even a non-hockey enthusiast like me might find them compelling.
 Within days, I was tickled to get a very warm e-mail from Professor Maggs (he teaches at Memorial University in Newfoundland) giving me permission to post the poem, and this morning I had an e-mail from Kitty Lewis with the poem already copied out for me, saving me the need to type it.

 If you enjoy it as much as I did, do let me know -- in fact, if you know a hockey fan who is also a reader, consider picking up a copy of the book to slip in her/his Christmas stocking.
 (You can order it directly from Brick Books or ask your bookseller to get it for you.)
 I haven't yet shared it with Pater, but will soon begin reading bits and pieces aloud -- I know the sections representing conversations with hockey ref Red Storey will engage him thoroughly.

 in your differentness, the safe-guarding home, the healing bones,

 the serious gear (which ought to indicate the possibilities),

 Denied the leap and dash up the ice,